 - Add enough water to fill the jar, leaving 1 inch of headroom at the top.
 Stir to dissolve the salt.

-- Use a weight to keep the beets submerged.
+- Use a weight to keep the everything submerged.

-- Loosely top with a lid (or use a fido or airlock), and leave the jar to ferment somewhere dark for 3-7 days.
+- Cap with a loose-fitting lid or use a fido jar or a pickle-pipe, and leave the jar to ferment somewhere dark for 3-7 days.

 - Store in the fridge and consume within 1 month.

-- I usually use the ginger bug as my starter for this ferment, but you could use kombucha, leftover fermentation brine, or a purchased vegetable starter.
+- I usually use the ginger bug as my starter for this ferment, but you could use kombucha, leftover brine, or a purchased vegetable starter.

 - If you are using leftover brine or vegetable starter for this ferment, then add the salt prior to fermentation.
-However, salt slows down yeast in a ferment, so don’t add it if you are using ginger bug or kombucha until after the fermentation is complete.
+However, salt slows down yeast in a ferment, so don’t add it if you are using ginger bug or kombucha.

 - If you can’t find fresh turmeric, just add a teaspoon of turmeric powder.